Decrease device1 Size for MariaDB Xpand

 FALSE, if necessary.

 SET GLOBAL device_auto_resize_to_largest = FALSE;

-Softfail an node or nodes, if your deployment has enough free space.
+Softfail an node or nodes, if your cluster has enough free space.

-After the Xpand node(s) have been softfailed and removed from the deployment, run the following from a command line prompt.
+After the Xpand node(s) have been softfailed and removed from the cluster, run the following from a command line prompt.
 This will result in a group change.

 These commands will format the Xpand node to its default state and remove all the data.

 Run these commands on each Xpand node that was softfailed

 $ rm /data/clustrix/pnid $ systemctl stop clustrix $ systemctl start clustrix